odahu/odahu-packager/packagers/odahuflow/packager/triton/README.md

         - `conda.yaml`
         - `config.pbtxt`
 1. MLproject trainer
-    - executes main entrypoint of MLproject.
-All files that need to be packed into training artifact must be saved in `/output`.
+    - executes the main entrypoint of MLproject.
+All files that need to be packed into the training artifact must be saved in `/output`.
 For Triton scenario model file name must match Triton's expectations.
     - creates simple manifest in `/output` (e.g. `odahuflow.model.yaml`) that stores model name and version
     - copies all files from `data` directory to `/output` directory